salikhussaini/Boston-Crime_Linear-Regression_Analysis/README.md

 # 423-project
 Repository for quarter regression project of prediciting crimes in Boston.

-This model was written in R; and utlizes several parameters from Boston.Gov to predicit future crimes utlizing Multi-variable linear Regression.
+This model was written in R; It utlizes several parameters from Boston.Gov to predicit future crimes utlizing Multi-variable linear Regression.